evicky2002/Attendance-Tracker/README.md

 ### Architecture and patterns used

 * **MVVM Architecture** - All of the data manipulation is purely done with data models.
-* Also incorporated the **"one activity mulitiple fragments"** as much as possible throught out the project.
+* Also incorporated **"one activity mulitiple fragments"** as much as possible throughout the project.

 ### Authentication